This will depend upon your current status and level of training; trainees with different experience will be required to

-At the time at which you submit your application, it is only necessary for you to have passed MRCP(UK) Part 1 to be considered eligible at that stage.
-This will allow your application to progress further.
+By the time you submit your application, it is only necessary for you to have passed MRCP(UK) Part 1 to be considered eligible.

 Please note - alternative examinations or training can be accepted instead of the MRCP(UK), please see the MRCP(UK) page of this website for more information.

 Provided that your ARCP outcome evidences that you completed all competences except for the MRCP(UK), this can be used as evidence of achievement of competences and should be attached to your form; this will generally be an ARCP outcome 3 or 4.